Mummified body found in bathtub of burglarized Arizona home

 Bullhead City police said officers responding to a burglary in progress around 3:30 a.m.
 Saturday discovered 65-year-old Christine Lee Walters rummaging through items inside the house.

-They said there were pry marks on the door, indicating forced entry into the home, and that Walters had been going inside for days and taking clothing, purses and other items she allegedly planned to sell online.
+They said there were pry marks on the door, indicating forced entry into the home, and Walters had been going inside for days and taking clothing, purses and other items she allegedly planned to sell online.

 Police said officers searched the house and found the body in the tub in a natural mummified state, which occurs when a corpse is exposed to very dry conditions that slow typical decomposition.